 What instruments demand a skilled operator?

-Traditionally used precision measuring instruments, such as gauges, calipers, and micrometers demanded a skilled operator.
-The time-consuming process was not very accurate either.
+Traditional precision measuring instruments, such as gauges, calipers, and micrometers demand a skilled operator.
+The time-consuming process was not very accurate.
 The need for quick and precise measurement, combined with technological evolution in the 1960s, led to the remarkable inception of the Coordinate Measuring Machine (CMM).
 Since then, CMMs have never fallen out of trend but have been constantly revolutionized to widen their potential .
-The estimated market size of the CMM by 2026 is $4.3 billion USD according to MarketResearch.com report SE 6753, published in July 2021.
-This piece of technology is deployed by automotive, aerospace, and many other industries to cut down on time and cost and to deliver high quality parts and systems.
+The estimated market size of CMM by 2026 is $4.3 billion USD according to MarketResearch.com report SE 6753, published in July 2021.
+This piece of technology is deployed by automotive, aerospace, and many other industries to cut down on time and cost, and to deliver high quality parts and systems.

 When is a CMM brought into play?